Graduate Diversity Networking Dinner & Welcome Reception

 WriteNow Summer Session Beta

 WriteNow Summer Session Beta is the first program offering graduate students and postdocs this level of access, tailored support, and accountability in the WriteNow platform, an online platform designed to help keep your accountable and achieve major goals of finishing big academic milestones.
 Up to 20 IUB Ph.D. students are funded to participate in the 12-week WriteNow Summer Session Beta program.
 Participants will: use the custom WriteNow platform to track and collect data regarding their own writing and research productivity; set and achieve goals related to productivity and self-care; join other participants in small groups to form a community of support for mutual success; and receive tailored support from the NCFDD team.
-As part of the program, students will have access to these services from May 17 - August 8, 2020 (12 Weeks).
+As part of the program, students will have access to these services for 12 Weeks.
 The cost is $145.
-Registration Closes May 8, 2020.
 Contact email@example.com if you are interested in registering.

 **You must be a NCFDD member to access this program, however, all IUB students and postdocs are automatically members as part of the university-wide partnership with NCFDD. **